IgniteUI/help-topics/topics/02_Controls/igHtmlEditor/02_Working/02_igHtmlEditor_Modifying_Contents_Programmatically.md

 The following topics provide additional information related to this topic.

 -	[Configuring Toolbars and Buttons](igHtmlEditor-Configuring-Toolbars-and-Buttons.html): This topic explains how to configure the igHtmlEditor toolbars and buttons.

-### Samples

-The following samples provide additional information related to this topic.

--	[API and Events](%%SamplesUrl%%/html-editor/api-and-events): This sample demonstrates how to handle events in the Html Editor control and API usage.